 Societal cravings, We are wired to always want more.
 Once we have the black Mercedes, electronic gizmo of the year, beach house, etc., we only want the next big thing.
 There is a reason why that billionaire show on cable TV is so ridiculous.
 Island purchases.
-Law suits over views.
+Lawsuits over views.
 The quest for the biggest yaht.
-Want, want and want is a never-ending cycle that cannot be broken.
+Want, want, and want is a never-ending cycle that cannot be broken.
 This was a challenge thousands of years ago.
 It is now.
-Instead, love refusing food, not buying the next great invention Verge Magazine is touting, and driving your beat up clunker.
-Maintain joy in the art of refusing the want.
+Instead, love refusing food, not buying the next great invention Verge Magazine is touting, and driving your beat-up clunker.
+Maintain joy in the act of refusing the want.
 Enjoy what you already have.
 Yes, this is hard.
 Some cars wonderfully hug the road on tight corners.

 Negative Visualization, Stoics practiced enjoying the moment.
 Often, they wrote about what happens if they can never see their loved ones again or wonder if today is indeed their last day.
 Sports reporters banter on and on.
 Is this Peyton’s last game (I’m glad he went out on top, what a way to end)?
 Or Favre?
 Or the 362 final baseball games of Derek Jeter’s career.
 Yes, we advertised all of them.
 Ty Cobb always played like it would be his last game.
 That’s why he ran like a beast on the base paths (See Branch Rickey).